 Bulk API URL: URL of an Elasticsearch cluster to send events to.
-(E.g., http://<myElasticCluster>:9200/bulk .)
+(E.g., http://<myElasticCluster>:9200/\bulk .)

 Index: Elasticsearch Index where to send events to.
-Note that this value can be overwritten by an event's index field.
+Note that this value can be overwritten by an event's \\index field.

 Type: Specify document type to use for events.
-Note that this value can be overwritten by an event's type field.
+Note that this value can be overwritten by an event's \\type field.

 Authentication enabled: Set to No by default.
-Toggle to Yes to enter a Username and Password.
+When toggled to Yes, see Authentication Settings below.